margaret-jihua/national-flag-game/README.md

 10. Add sound effect
 11. Add sound on/off symbol
 12. Add favicon to the title
-12. Make the result window moveable
+13. Make the result window moveable
+14. Allow the result window only move within the container div
-13. organize code, add div section to some css elements
+15. organize code, add div section to some css elements

 ## Open Source API